-This book describes how to use FlexNet (formerly known as FLEXnet and FLEXIm) to enable ARM software tools.
+This book describes how to use FlexNet (formerly known as FLEXnet and FLEXlm) to enable ARM software tools.
 It contains generation and installation instructions for node-locked and floating licenses in addition to FAQs and hints for troubleshooting license problems.
+It is also available as a PDF.